Kim Possible (film): Development

-In between working on the first and second seasons of the Kim Possible animated series, creators Bob Schooley and Mark McCorkle had begun writing a script for a live-action film adaptation, which ultimately never came to fruition due to unknown reasons.
+In between working on the first and second seasons of the Kim Possible animated series, series creators Bob Schooley and Mark McCorkle had begun writing a script for a live-action film adaptation, which never came to fruition for unknown reasons.

-On February 7, 2018, it was announced that a live-action film based on the animated series Kim Possible was in production at Disney Channel.
-The series' creators Mark McCorkle and Bob Schooley served as executive producers, as did Josh Cagan, Zanne Devine, Adam B. Stein, and Zach Lipovsky.
+On February 7, 2018, it was announced that a live-action film based on the animated series was in production at Disney Channel.
+McCorkle and Schooley served as executive producers, as did Josh A. Cagan, Zanne Devine, Adam Stein, and Zach Lipovsky.
 On April 25, 2018, it was announced that the film would go into production in mid-2018 for a 2019 premiere.
 The film is a production of Middleton Productions.
 On December 7, 2018, it was announced that the film would premiere on Disney Channel and DisneyNOW on February 15, 2019.

 Casting

 On April 25, 2018, Sadie Stanley and Sean Giambrone were cast in the film.
 On May 25, 2018, it was announced that Alyson Hannigan, Connie Ray, Todd Stashwick, Taylor Ortega, Ciara Wilson, and Erika Tham were cast in the film.
 On June 22, 2018, it was announced that Raven's Home star Issac Ryan Brown was cast in the film.
 On August 11, 2018, it was announced that Christy Carlson Romano and Patton Oswalt were cast in the film.
 On January 14, 2019, it was announced that Nancy Cartwright was cast in the film.